slavanga/baseguide/README.md

 );
 ```

-You can also just use the base button styles and define variations on your own.
+You can also use no extra button styles and define variations on your own.
 Just leave the ```$button-variations``` map empty to do so.

 ## Forms